zacs/ha-mattermost/README.md

 1. **"Invalid authentication" error**
    - Verify your bot token is correct
    - Ensure the bot has permission to post in channels
-   - Check that the Mattermost server URL is accessible
+   - Check that the Mattermost server URL is accessible from the Home Assistant machine
    - If you recently deleted and recreated this integration, restart Home Assistant to clear cached data

 2. **"Could not find channel" error**